HadesHo3820/flutter_favors_practice/README.md

 # flutter_favors_practice
+## Introduction
-This project is used to practice multi configurations of separated environments like dev, stg, prod using one code base.
+This project is used to practice multi configurations of separated environments like dev, stg, prod using one code base which are the terminology "Flavors" in Android and "Custom Schemes" in IOS.